phetsims/sun/doc/Checkbox.md

 * Checkboxes that appear visually grouped (e.g., by proximity or with a visual box) for convenience or space-saving may not benefit from explicit group semantics in the PDOM
 * When a group is very important, consider using a heading, e.g., `h3` as headings are placed in the heading outline which can be navigated with screen reader software.

+**Note:** Known issue that some screen readers repeat the checkbox's label content when label is associated via the `for` attribute.
+The `aria-label` attribute does not have this repetition.

 ### Gesture Support
 ToDO.